 Our Nominating and Governance Committee is responsible for identifying and recommending nominees for election to the Board.
 The committee will consider nominees recommended by a shareholder if the shareholder submits the nomination in compliance with applicable requirements.
 The committee did not receive any shareholder nominations for election of directors at this year's meeting.
-With respect to the nominees for Class III director standing for election at the meeting, Messrs.
-Muellner and Vitto were each most recently elected as a Class III director at 2012 Annual Meeting of Shareholders and Mr. Newman was elected as a Class III director by the Board of Directors in June 2015.
+With respect to the nominees for Class I director standing for election at the meeting, Messrs.
+Bass and Daniels were each most recently elected as a Class I director at 2013 Annual Meeting of Shareholders.